Little Richard, flamboyant rock ‘n’ roll pioneer, dead at 87 | Times Leader

 Richard remained on the charts when his label released previously recorded material.
 And he recorded a gospel record, returning to his roots.

-A 1962 arrest for a homosexual encounter in a bus station restroom led to his divorce and return to performing.
+A 1962 arrest for a sexual encounter with a man in a bus station restroom led to his divorce and return to performing.

 He mounted three tours of England between 1962 and 1964, with the Beatles and the Rolling Stones serving as opening acts.
 Back in the States, he put together a band that included guitarist Jimi Hendrix — and later fired Hendrix when he was late for a bus.